 “It is with deep regret that I must notify you of this unhappy culmination of the long period of anxiety and suffering you have experienced.
 You have my heartfelt sympathy.

 “Maj.
 Gen., The Adjutant General of the Army”

-Pfc.
-Robert V. Cloyd lost his life when the Arisan Maru was torpedoed in the South China Sea.
+PFC Robert V. Cloyd lost his life when the Arisan Maru was torpedoed in the South China Sea.
 Of the 1775 POWs on the ship, only nine survived the sinking.
 Eight of these men survived the war.
-Since he was lost at sea, Pfc.
-Robert Cloyd’s name is inscribed on the Tablets of the Missing at the American Military Cemetery outside of Manila.
+Since he was lost at sea, PFC Robert Cloyd’s name is inscribed on the Walls of the Missing at the American Military Cemetery outside of Manila.